Louvki/cross-platform-comparison/react-native-todo/README.md

 # React Native todo
-A simple todo application in React Native along with a simple implementation of the FLUX state management pattern.
+A simple todo application in React Native along with a implementation of the FLUX state management pattern.
 Uses the https://jsonplaceholder.typicode.com/ for data.

 ##  Getting started